Twelve Core Challenges and Fifty Rapid Responses

 The Risk of Inaction

-Absent such a framework, any future referendum risks reverting to a zero-sum contest, transforming constitutional change into a winner–loser event and reintroducing instability into governance.
+Without such a framework, any future referendum risks reverting to a zero-sum constitutional contest, transforming constitutional change into a winner–loser event and reintroducing instability into governance.

 ⭐ 3.
 Can the model be selectively adopted — or does parity require the full architecture?